ckainz11/PlanB/documentation/ServiceDocumentation.md

 + data: Array of songs
 + dataOperation
     + type "add": Adds the payloaded Vote to the session.
 If the member already voted for the session, the old vote is overwritten

+## useUserService
+useUserService provides all users
++ data: Array of all users
++ dataOperation: No operations yet